-The landscape of business-to-business (B2B) purchasing has changed considerably with shifts in sales channel strategy, the availability of eCommerce technology and associated services, and the demands of the new generation of our workforce today.
+The landscape of B2B purchasing has changed considerably with shifts in sales channel strategy, the availability of eCommerce technology and associated services, and the demands of the new generation of our workforce today.

-So, what does this mean for B2B payments?
-With 63.9% of B2B buyers expect to pay online and 55.6% require multiple payment options, what will B2B companies do in 2020?
-Reflecting on what we have learned, heard and seen in the past three years, 3 trends stood out and expect to be executed in 2020.
+So, what does this mean for B2B payments trends?
+With 63.9% of B2B buyers expect to pay online and 55.6% require multiple payment options, what will B2B companies do in 2022?
+Reflecting on what we have learned, heard and seen in the past two years, 3 trends stand out and will likely be executed by leading merchants in 2022.

 1. Multiple payment methods: Move the traditional offline payment experience online